Hôtel Particulier Montmartre suite, artist-designed interior in 19th-century mansion on Avenue Junot

 Editorial · #19 on the Top 20 Paris Hotels 2026 list

-Hôtel Particulier Montmartre ranks #19 as the most-discreet Paris luxury hotel, the 1880s mansion at 23 Avenue Junot in Montmartre, accessed through a private alley behind a wall, with no exterior signage indicating that a hotel exists at the address.
-Five suites only; each designed by a different contemporary artist; the property's private garden is the largest hotel garden in Montmartre.
+Hôtel Particulier Montmartre ranks #19 as the most discreet of the Paris luxury hotels: a 19th-century mansion at 23 Avenue Junot in Montmartre, reached through a private passage behind an unmarked gate, with no exterior signage to say a hotel is there at all.
+Five suites only, each conceived with works by contemporary artists, and a private garden among the largest of any hotel on the butte.

-For Paris visitors, Hôtel Particulier Montmartre is the address for travelers who want Paris as a discovery rather than as a recognized arrival.
-Finding the entrance is itself part of the experience, the alley address is the working test of guest commitment to the property.
-Le Très Particulier, the property's restaurant in a converted greenhouse facing the garden, is one of Paris's more-sought-after dinner reservations.
-The Montmartre location puts the property at the southern slope of the butte, ten minutes by foot from the Sacré-Cœur.
-For honeymoons and proposals where the surprise of the entrance becomes part of the moment, the property is unique.
+For Paris visitors, Hôtel Particulier Montmartre is the address for travellers who want the city as a discovery rather than a recognised arrival.
+Finding the entrance is part of the experience.
+Le Très Particulier, the hotel's hidden cocktail bar opening onto the garden, is one of the most sought-after in Paris.
+The Montmartre setting puts you on the butte, about ten minutes' walk from the Sacré-Cœur.
+For honeymoons and proposals where the surprise of the entrance becomes part of the moment, nothing else in the city is quite like it.

 Also great for